Validark/validark.github.io/src/content/posts/local-zig-compiler-explorer-how-to/index.md

 However, often times I prefer to use a local setup because it is faster and does not require sending a request to an external server to compile my code.

-This article will walk through how to setup compiler explorer on a local machine.
+This article will walk through how to set up Compiler Explorer on a local machine.

 ## Prerequisites